renovatebot/renovate/docs/usage/config-presets.md

 ## Local presets

 Renovate also supports local presets, i.e. presets that are hosted on the same platform as the target repository.
 This is especially helpful in self-hosted scenarios where public presets cannot be used.
 Local presets are only supported on GitHub and GitLab.
-Local presets are speficied by leaving out any prefix, e.g. `owner/name`, or explicitely by adding a `local>` prefix, e.g. `local>owner/name`.
+Local presets are specified either by leaving out any prefix, e.g. `owner/name`, or explicitly by adding a `local>` prefix, e.g. `local>owner/name`.
 Renovate will determine the current platform and look up the preset from there.

 ## Presets and Private Modules